 Terminal diseases are illnesses that can spread rapidly and are life-threatening.
 For example, cancer, heart failure, etc. Treatment for these diseases usually needs a huge amount of money and may not always lead to hospitalization.

 Thus, different health coverage is needed to cover such diseases.
 This health cover, also known as critical health insurance, pays the benefit amount in a lump sum after diagnosis of any of the covered illnesses.
-Some of the best critical health plans, like Health First Plan from Canara HSBC Oriental Bank of Commerce Life Insurance, also allow you to create a regular income for your family in case of a diagnosis.
+Some of the best critical health plans, like Health First Plan from Canara HSBC Life Insurance, also allow you to create a regular income for your family in case of a diagnosis.

 Insurer's reward policyholders when no claim is made in a year.
 The reward may be offered in multiple ways.
 Some insurers may reduce the premium in the subsequent year, whereas most others may increase the sum insured without increasing the premium.